What's happening at Theatre Royal Drury Lane?

 Steeped in almost unrivalled theatre history over a phenomenal life that dates back to 1663, the Theatre Royal Drury Lane’s enormous list of past performers and productions reads like a who’s-who of theatrical royalty.
 Providing entertainment for the masses as well as every monarch since the Restoration, it’s a true institution – but one that has never been afraid of innovating with the times.

-The final performance of musical 42nd Street took place on January 5, and the Grade One listed theatre has now gone dark for 20 months.
+The final performance of musical 42nd Street took place on January 5 2019, and the Grade One listed theatre is now closed for restoration.
 The plans will not only see it restored to its original splendour but re-imagined for the 21stCentury.
-An incredible production of Disney’s Frozen will re-open the Theatre Royal Drury Lane in Autumn 2020.
+An incredible production of Disney’s Frozen The Musical will open at the Theatre Royal Drury Lane in Summer 2021.

 The ambitious plans not only pay great attention to retaining the building’s original features but are as much about its future as its past.
 When it re-opens, front of house facilities will be open to the public all day.
 It will include new bars, restaurants, and an afternoon tea, so the building can be enjoyed by everyone and not just those headed to the theatre.

-Access improvements to the building will include a new street level entrance, ramps to the stalls, a total of 20 wheelchair spaces on three levels, 5 new accessible WCs and a 16-person passenger lift catering to all floors of the theatre.
+Access improvements to the building will include a new street level entrance, ramps to the stalls, accommodation for up to 20 wheelchair users on three levels, 5 new accessible WCs and a 16-person passenger lift catering to all floors of the theatre.
 In a bid to curb bathroom waiting times for women in particular, 20 female cubicles will be installed taking the number of female WCs to 55 – one of the highest provisions in the West End.